karmab/aicli/doc/index.md

 A flag allows you to have them stored in the openshift folder.

 You can then use `aicli list manifests mycluster` to confirm they were properly uploaded, or use `aicli delete manifests` for deletion

+Such manifests can be specified directly in your parameter file so that they get injected at cluster creation.
+For this, include the keyword manifests and point it to the directory where your manifests are stored.

 ### Gather iso